Demolition for new White House ballroom doesn't need approval, Trump-appointed commission head says

 Will Scharf, who is also the White House staff secretary, said during a public meeting of the National Capital Planning Commission that the board does not have jurisdiction over demolition or site preparation work for buildings on federal property.

 “What we deal with is essentially construction, vertical build,” Scharf said.
-He called Trump’s promised ballroom “one of the most exciting construction projects in the modern history of the district.”
+He called Trump’s promised ballroom “one of the most exciting construction projects in the modern history of” Washington.

 Asked after the meeting if the eventual approval process might delay work on the ballroom, Scharf said, “Demolition and site preparation work can certainly occur, but if you’re talking about actually building anything, then, yeah, it should go through our approval process.”